 Plan to Prep!

 Schedule meal prepping into your meal plan.
 On a basic level, if you’ll be making a roast for Sunday dinner, set a reminder (on your phone or use Post-it notes on the counter) to take it out of the freezer a day in advance.
 Think about how you might use any leftovers during the week.
 Is stew, stroganoff, or pot pie calling out to you?
 Are you making hamburgers tonight?
 What if you fried up a little extra hamburger in a skillet for tacos tomorrow.
 Maybe you’re grilling some chicken breasts?
-If you made one or two extra, how might you use them in another meal?
+How might you use them in another meal if you made one or two extra?